 Go therefore and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, teaching them to observe all that I have commanded you.
 And behold, I am with you always, to the end of the age. – Matthew 28:19-20.

 The Great Commission is our anthem.
-It should be the words that have lasting footprints on our hearts and in the forefront of our mind every day.
+It should be the words that have lasting footprints on our hearts and at the forefront of our minds every day.

 When we read the Gospel, it is evident that Jesus loved people.
 He would often take the long way to make a stop in one city to meet the needs of one person and help him/her believe.